ginobilinie/codeBook/README.md

 31. removeElement.cpp: Note how to delete a number from a vector: vec.erase(vec.begin()+pos), and the vector size will change immediately.

+32. strStr.cpp: Pay attention to the "" and "" case.

 # old
 for fun, forever